top of page

 Technical Papers

 The Harmonic Field Theory (HFT) papers are the foundation of this framework.
 Each develops the Mirror Law into formal mechanics, notation, and implications across physics (and, separately, exploratory implications for information/mind).
 This index links to the documents in sequence and indicates what each contributes.
+If you want to get down to specifics and test it yourself - jump to Mirror Notation "Light" test protocol below.
+If you want model specifics and theory try the other documents.

 On the Impossibility of Single-Pass Reversal